GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/04-message-components/01-messages-screen.md

 ## Usage

-The benefit of an OoB solution is that the integration is very easy.
+The benefit of a screen component solution is that the integration is very easy.
 All you need to do, to integrate the `MessagesScreen` in your app, is to call it within `setContent()` in your `Activity` or `Fragment` and pass in your `channelId`:

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {